 Common symptoms of stress

 Stress comes in all shapes and sizes and every child reacts to it differently.
-But according to psychologists, there are certain most common behavior indicators of stress that we can look for.
+But according to psychologists, there are certain most common behavioral indicators of stress that we can look for.

 - Sudden changes in eating and sleep routines